WoollyMittens/photo-zoom/README.md

 The following commands are available for development:
 + `npm install` - Installs the prerequisites.
-+ `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
++ `gulp clean` - Cleans out the dist folder.
++ `gulp prepare` - Imports the required libraries and assets.
++ `gulp build` - Builds the project entirely from scratch.
-+ `gulp dev` - Builds the project for development purposes.
++ `gulp dev` - Rebuilds the project for development purposes.
-+ `gulp dist` - Builds the project for deployment purposes.
++ `gulp prod` - Rebuilds the project for deployment purposes.
 + `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp connect` - Serves the project on a temporary web server at http://localhost:8500/ .

 ## License